Getting To Know: The Wilderness at Fortune Bay Resort Casino

 What Is The Signature, Most Talked About, or Most Photographed Hole?

-The signature hole is number nine and was voted so by our guests back in 2007.
-Our most talked about hole is number five because of the green.
-Jeffery Brauer demonstrated his interest in the beloved old designers on hole 5 by fashioning a Biarritz style green on the 364 yard par four, where the swale slashes across and is five feet deep.
-Our most photographed hole is number 13 as it is a short par four that is right along the shoreline of the lake and is steeped in risk/reward.
+Our most talked about hole is #5 because of the green.
+Jeffery Brauer demonstrated his interest in old designers on hole #5 by fashioning a Biarritz style green on the 364 yard par four, where the swale slashes across and is five feet deep.
+It is tough to narrow down which hole is our most photographed as we see so many different photos out on the course.
+I'd have to say hole #1 for the sake that it is a massive par 5 to start on, hole #7 is a short par 3 with tee boxes overlooking the green and hole #13 because the entire hole is along Lake Vermilion.

 What Is Your Favorite Hole?
 Any Tips to Play It?